priteey/Artificial-Intelligence/README.md

 # Artificial-Intelligence
-Predicting best sequence for city visitations
-Using Markov and Hidden Markov Model
+Predicting best sequence for city visitations using Markov and Hidden Markov Model